hayotensor/mesh-template/README.md

 ---

 ## Running Nodes Locally
-Start a mesh locally with 3 nodes and no requirement for a blockchain connection:
+Start a mesh locally with 3 nodes and **no requirement for a blockchain connection**:

+(See below on how to run the nodes with a blockchain connection locally)

 #### Start the bootnode as a server
 This is a node that as a bootnode and a server, although this is not recommended for production.